Artorius104/Workshop-ToDo_List-React/README.md

             width: 34px;
         }

+Then,
-Then, display the status of the game on top of the board with the following status : "Next player: X".
+    - Display the status of the game on top of the board with the following status : "Next player: X".
 You can create your own methods and use it to display one square at a time.

 # STEP 03